 The question is: Can it stand before the onslaught of legal challenges sure to follow?
 Let’s take another look at Roe v.
 Wade.
 Justice Harry Blackmun pointed out in footnote 54 the problem with Texas claiming personhood status for the unborn:

 “When Texas urges that a fetus is entitled to Fourteenth Amendment protection as a person, it faces a dilemma.
 Neither in Texas nor in any other State are all abortions prohibited.
 Despite broad proscription, an exception always exists.
 The exception contained [410 U.S. 113, 158] in Art.
 1196, for an abortion procured or attempted by medical advice for the purpose of saving the life of the mother, is typical.
 But if the fetus is a person who is not to be deprived of life without due process of law, and if the mother’s condition is the sole determinant, does not the Texas exception appear to be out of line with the Amendment’s command?”

 That is an entirely legitimate point – and one that Ohio would not run afoul of, should they remove the allowance for abortion.

 Will this bill be signed into law, only to have the federal courts attempt to stop it?
 Idaho is under the notoriously liberal Ninth Circuit – often called the Ninth Circus – court of appeals.
 Would the change make its way to the Supreme Court?
 And finally, what happens if the law is blocked judicially, and state officials decide to ignore the ruling?
 The sponsors of the bill have declared their duty to uphold the state and U.S. constitutions regardless of what even the Supreme Court rules.
-What would happen should they choose to defy federal courts in this matter, as the state’s 2014 ban on unconstitutional firearms laws shows they might?We value your comments!
-Please weigh in on our comment section below.
+What would happen should they choose to defy federal courts in this matter, as the state’s 2014 ban on unconstitutional firearms laws shows they might?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com